donald-macritchie/holiday-cottages/README.md

 #### Booking Form

 - Once the user has decided they want to book a stay, they can proceed to the booking link button.
 Once clicked on, if they have not signed up to the site, they will be redirected to the sign in page where they can sign into their Hill Cottages account.
-Once signed in, they will be redirected to teh booking form.
-In the booking form, Users Will be shown the name of the cottage they are booking along with the price per night.
+Once signed in, they will be redirected to the booking form.
+In the booking form, Users will be shown the name of the cottage they are booking along with the price per night.
 Users will enter check in and check out dates via a pop up calendar, number of guests and their Name.
-If the dates slected are available, a pop up message will appear stating that the booking was successful and are then redirectwd to the home page.
-If selected dates are not available, a pop up message will appear stating "selected dates not available"
+If the dates selected are available, a pop up message will appear stating that the booking was successful and are then redirected to the booking confirmation page.
+If selected dates are not available, a pop up message will appear stating "selected dates not available".

 <!-- BOOKING FORM SCREENSHOT -->

+#### Booking Confirmation

+- Provided that the date selected are available, the dates will be stored in the database and the user will be redirected to the booking confirmation page.
+Here the user will be able to view their booking details.
+The Home Button will redirect the user to the Home page.

 #### Amenities section